j-gilmore/msan622/final-project/README.md

 -**Challenges**  The most difficult aspect of this project was the data itself.
 There was a lot of effort put into organizing the data that when even from the same source had differences which had to be standardized and controlled for.
 The organizational structure of the data presented some limitations that were mentioned above, but at the same time made the visualizations elegant when able to view from a far.

 All of the subsequent decisions related to the maps selected was made after the prototype exercise.
-The input was valuable, but had to consider what was available at the time given the deadline at hand.
+The input was valuable, but had to consider what was available at the time, given the deadline at hand.

 Time is always a challenge.
 To create a plot well can result in a great deal of time spent making modifications, then more modifications.
 There are so many additional features and additional plots that could be created given the size and complexity of the dataset.
 Industry level, even professional level analysis could be done by state, or even metro area.
 It would be fun to provide even more analysis.
 For this app however, the plots provided were appropriate given the over-arching goals to provide context of industries and professions both geographically and in terms of wages earned.
 Given alternate goals, a whole slew of new plots could be designed.